phoenix125/7dtdServerUpdateUtility/readme.txt

 - Fixed: a condition in which an experimental update may not be detected.

 (2019-01-09) v1.7.2
 - Removed the redundant MCRCON options in the 7dtdServerUpdateUtility.ini.
-Use in-game message annuncements instead.
+Use in-game message announcements instead.
 - Changed default install folder values for SteamCMD and 7DTD from Steam's default values to 'D:\Game Servers\7 Days to Die Dedicated Server\SteamCMD' and 'D:\Game Servers\7 Days to Die Dedicated Server'.

 (2019-01-01) v1.7.1